WLNK: 107.9 the Link

-On March 14, 1997, after a brief stunt with construction sounds, the station flipped to modern adult contemporary, branded as "107.9 the Link".Bill Keveney, "Radio Wrap," The Charlotte Observer, December 13, 1998.
+On March 14, 1997, at 4 p.m., after a brief stunt with construction sounds, the station flipped to modern adult contemporary, branded as "107.9 the Link".
 The current WLNK call letters would be adopted the following day.
 The modern AC format lasted only a few years, and the station returned to a more mainstream sound, best described as "adult top 40".

 Matt Harris and Ramona Holloway joined WLNK as afternoon hosts on March 19, 2001.
 They met in Columbus, Ohio and worked in Virginia Beach, Virginia before coming to Charlotte.
 After The Matt and Ramona Show became the top show with women 25-54, Matt & Ramona became nationally syndicated starting in 2004.
 The show won "Best Radio Show" in Charlotte Magazine several times.

 That same year, Pam Stone began hosting a midday talk show, which meant WLNK was lifestyle talk during the day on weekdays with music at night and on weekends.
 Stone's show later moved to weekends before the station ended it.
 Kelly McKay took over middays in 2009 and departed in 2014.
 Followed by Kelly Meyers in the midday slot, she began in February 2015, and was let go in December 2019.

 In 2006, Philadelphia-based Lincoln Financial Group acquired Jefferson-Pilot (including the broadcasting division).
 Lincoln Financial began to liquidate its broadcasting assets.
 Greater Media acquired WLNK, along with sister stations WBT and WBT-FM, for $100 million in a deal which was finalized on January 31, 2008.
 Raycom Media Inc. was buying WBTV separately.

 Starting with the 2015-16 season, WLNK aired any Tar Heels games that WBT couldn't air—for instance, whenever the Carolina Panthers were airing on WBT.

-In July 2016, WLNK tweaked its format towards mainstream AC and changed their slogan to "Charlotte's Best Mix."
+In July 2016, WLNK tweaked its format towards mainstream AC and changed their slogan to "Charlotte's Best Mix".

 On July 19, 2016, Greater Media announced that they would merge with Beasley Media Group.
-Because Beasley is already maxed out in the Charlotte market with 5 FM's and 2 AM's, WLNK and WBT AM/FM were to be spun off to a divesture trust, eventually going to a permanent buyer.
-On October 18, 2016, Entercom announced that they would purchase WLNK and WBT AM/FM, plus WFNZ, pending FCC approval.
+Because Beasley is already maxed out in the Charlotte market with five FMs and two AMs, WLNK and WBT-AM-FM were to be spun off to a divestiture trust, eventually going to a permanent buyer.
+On October 18, 2016, Entercom announced that they would purchase WLNK and WBT-AM-FM, plus WFNZ, pending FCC approval.
 Upon the completion of the Greater/Beasley merger on November 1, Entercom began operating the stations via a time brokerage agreement, which lasted until the sale was consummated on January 10, 2017.

 On November 5, 2020, Urban One agreed to a station swap with Entercom in which they would swap ownership of four stations in Philadelphia, St. Louis and Washington, D.C. to Entercom in exchange for their cluster of Charlotte stations, including WLNK.
 As part of the terms of the deal, Urban One took over operations via a local marketing agreement on November 23.
 The swap was consummated on April 20, 2021.